Thompson Rivers University vice-president died of accidental overdose: family

 "Christopher’s passion and the boundless energy which he used to help improve the lives of others are the stories that deserve our focus," the statement said.

-A celebration of Seguin's life will be held in Kamloops on Oct.
-14. (CFJC)
+A celebration of Seguin's life will be held in Kamloops on Saturday.

+Seguin was a graduate of Kamloops High School and played varsity football at Simon Fraser University, where he earned a bachelor's degree in linguistics.
+He focused his graduate work on international studies.

+He held a number of positions at Simon Fraser, including cultural liaison in the school's international education department and advancement officer for athletics.